andrewalford1/andrewalford1/README.md

   </address>

   <p>
     I am a full-stack software engineer, and certified Scrum Master, from Newcastle upon Tyne who specialises in dotnet development.
 I have experience in the Measurements Insights industry, producing best-in-class applications for desktop, mobile and web.
-Outside of the office I am passionate about volunteering, hiking, building Lego, board gaming and cinema.
+Outside of the office, I am passionate about volunteering, hiking, building Lego, board gaming and cinema.
   </p>

   <h2>Professional Experience</h2>